dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 There's a limit to what the browser can render.
 Rendering takes time, processing power, and memory, all three of which have eventual limitations.
 This should be taken into consideration when developing a reusable list component.
 When the data array is very large, what should we do?

-Even though our search for a place to stay may have yielded one thousand results, we cannot possibly look at all those results at the same time—there's not enough screen space for all the images, names, and prices.
+Even though our search for a place to stay may have yielded one thousand results, we cannot possibly look at all those results at the same time — there's not enough screen space for all the images, names, and prices.
 We might only be able to see about five results at a time.

 When scrolling, we can see more results, but we have to scroll down pretty far to see a thousand results.
 Rendering a thousand results in a scrollable layer is asking a lot of the phone.